-The GNWT asks employers to submit the information for each month during the 4-month benefit period; however, if a business cannot submit monthly, or do not want to participate, it is asked to notify the GNWT at NWTwagetopup@gov.nt.ca.
+The GNWT requests that employers submit the information every month during the four-month benefit period.
+However, if a business cannot do so every month or does not wish to take part in the program, it should inform the GNWT by email at NWTwagetopup@gov.nt.ca.

-The GNWT appreciates this partnership with business to make the program successful in providing a 16 week wage top-up for their low-wage employees.
+The GNWT appreciates the partnership with business in the delivery of the top-up benefit to their low-wage employees during the COVID-19 pandemic.
 After the program concludes, some additional information may be required from businesses to support a program review.

-This wage top-up program is considered a taxable benefit for eligible employees and must be included in employees’ 2020 T4 slip issued by the employer.
+This wage top-up program is considered a taxable benefit and must be included in the employee T4 slip issued by the employer.